 A second would be to push the use of casebooks and a lot of introductory teaching further down into the earlier stages of the educational process to take advantage of economies of scale and to capitalize on the efforts of legal practitioners who want to teach but who neither need nor want to pursue full-time teaching, or research of any sort.
 For US legal education, that might mean moving a lot of the introductory material into undergraduate education.
 Both more sophisticated experiential training – labs and other things as well as clinics – and (some) robust teaching that aligns with research practices of full-time faculty would be reserved to one or more years of post-graduate professional or researcher education.
 Casebooks up front (simply to save on expense, not to privilege research), customized pegadogy in the back, so to speak.
 This strategy would have the virtue of offering some legal training to prospective graduates who want to work in the legal industry but who have no interest in the more advanced study needed to prepare to become licensed practitioners.
 I suspect that it would substantially reduce the cost of student attendance generally.

 A third would be to divorce the training-for-licensure legal educational process entirely from its current home in the university, or at least from its current home in the professional training ground of the post-graduate law school.
 The casebook model persists because it underwrites the scholarly expectations of the university.
-Yet licensing rules currently bind US law students university-based legal education in all but a handful of contexts (i.e., passing a bar exam is essentially mandatory in every jurisdiction; sitting for the bar exam almost always requires a JD from an accredited law school; and almost all accredited law schools are affiliated with universities).
+Yet licensing rules currently bind to US law students university-based legal education in all but a handful of contexts (i.e., passing a bar exam is essentially mandatory in every jurisdiction; sitting for the bar exam almost always requires a JD from an accredited law school; and almost all accredited law schools are affiliated with universities).
 Change licensing pathways, and institutional re-design becomes easier to imagine.
 Licensing reform movements are at last starting to get underway in the US.
 In Canada, the UK, and Australia, the legal profession has made more progress in either stepping away from the bar exam, and/or stepping away from a university-based legal education as a prerequisite for licensure.
 An enormous amount of this post relies on the existence and priorities of research universities as intellectual and economic infrastructure for undergraduate and post-graduate education.
 But much of US higher education is undertaken in institutions that still prioritize teaching over research (or say that they do) – universities further down the status hierarchy, colleges of many sorts.
 More US legal education could live there, rather than in research universities.
 (Some does; some US law schools are parts of universities that host only a handful of other graduate or PhD programs.)
 US legal education could be provided in stand-alone “training to licensure” institutes.

 Those ideas aren’t entirely new, nor are they tractable in the near term.
 (The fact that they’ve been around for a while in one form or another offers a hint as to their tractability.)
 They all involve big institutional redesign of one sort or another.
 They all come with substantial transition costs, political barriers, and equity concerns.
 Under any of these models, many US JD programs, which are already quite small, might get smaller still.